Revenge of the Ninja: Plot

 In order to avoid payment for his 'merchandise', Caifano sends four men to rob the gallery.
-Cho happens to walk into the gallery while the thugs are loading the goods in a van, is attacked and responds with hand-to-hand combat.
+Cho walks into the gallery while the thugs are loading the goods in a van, is attacked and responds with hand-to-hand combat.
 The henchmen escape in the van with Cho in pursuit, but he fails to stop the thieves from getting away.
-Meanwhile, Braden stealthily arrives at Cho's art gallery to find that it was just looted.
+Meanwhile, Braden stealthily arrives at Cho's art gallery to find it looted.
 Cho's mother and Kane both encounter him; Braden kills Cho's mother, but Kane manages to elude him.
 Cho, badly mangled, returns to find his mother murdered and his son missing.

 In order to finish the last witness, Braden hypnotizes Cathy, who is in love with Cho, to find and bring in Kane.
 When she recovers her senses, she contacts Cho and informs him both of Braden's treachery and that he is a ninja.
-Seeing his only remaining son in mortal danger, Cho breaks his devotion to non-violence and makes his way to Caifano's headquarters to stop Braden.
+Seeing his only remaining son in mortal danger, Cho breaks his vow of non-violence and makes his way to Caifano's headquarters to stop Braden.
 In the meantime, Braden finds out about Cathy's betrayal and prepares to have her executed.
-Kane manages to free himself and Cathy, and the two inform the authorities.
+Kane frees himself and Cathy, and the two inform the authorities.

 Braden makes his final assault on Caifano and his organization, killing all he encounters.
 Eager to help Cho, Dave also rushes to Caifano's headquarters but is ambushed by Braden, who mortally wounds him.
 Cho rushes to help his faithful friend, but the latter dies in his arms.
 Braden and Cho duel to the death on top of Caifano's skyscraper.
-After a long fight, Cho manages to kill Braden and is reunited with his son and Cathy as the film draws to a close.
+After a long fight, Cho kills Braden and is reunited with his son and Cathy as the film draws to a close.